toinhao1/Wiki-Node/README.md

 * Bootstrap
 * JQuery

-Also utilized within the project was SendGrid for email confirmations, Express-validator for validations, Bcrypt.js for encryption, Stripe for payment processing and integration, Faker to seed the database and Heroku for deployment.
+Also utilized SendGrid for email confirmations, Express-validator for validations, Bcrypt.js for encryption, Stripe for payment processing and integration, Faker to seed the database and Heroku for deployment.

  Blocipedia-node was completed as part of [Bloc's](https://www.bloc.io/) Web Development Curriculum.